-Eastlea signposts parents/carers to local child care facilities or other parent support mechanisms, e.g. Kids Club on site, or the many Children's Centre opportunities in Cramlington.
+Eastlea signposts parents/carers to local child care facilities or other parent support mechanisms, e.g. Kids Club on site, or the many Children's Centre opportunities in the south-east locality.
 Strong links are established with healthcare and educational support services - all of which are outlined in our SEND Information Report (available on the school's website).